 You can meet in a group of 6 or a larger group of any size from up to 2 households (including their support bubbles) outdoors.
 This includes private outdoor spaces, such as gardens, and other outdoor public places and venues that are open.
 These include the following:

 - parks, beaches, countryside accessible to the public, forests

 - outdoor attractions

 Penalties for non-compliance start at £200 for the first offence, but can escalate up to £10,000 in case of an illegal gathering of over 30 people.

 Wales is now under alert level 4, which means tighter restrictions are in place.
-Generally speaking, residents must comply with the following:
+Generally speaking, from 12 April all residents must comply with the following: